TrinityCore/tc-wiki/database/335/characters/auctionhouse.md

 ### houseid
 The Auctionhouse where this auction was created.
 Referes to AuctionHouse.dbc.
 Options are :

-- 2 - Alliance Auction House
+- 2: Alliance Auction House
-- 6 - Horde Auction House
+- 6: Horde Auction House
-- 7 - Blackwater Auction House
+- 7: Blackwater Auction House
 &nbsp;

 ### itemguid
-The item GUID of the item that is up for auction.
+The [item guid](../characters/item_instance#guid) of the item that is up for auction.
 &nbsp;

 ### itemowner
-The characters GUID of the owner of the item up for auction.
+The [character guid](../characters/characters#guid) of the owner of the item up for auction.
 &nbsp;

 ### buyoutprice